-Learn first aid for someone who is unresponsive and not breathing during Covid-19
+Learn first aid for someone who is unresponsive and not breathing, with Covid-19 or other respiratory infection

 Providing first aid to someone who is unresponsive and not breathing is crucial in making sure that they have the best chance of recovery.
-However, it is also important that you take measures to protect yourself during the Covid-19 pandemic.
-In order to reduce the potential risk of infection when giving first aid, please follow the steps outlined below.
+In normal circumstances, it is now considered safe to follow the usual steps when a person is unresponsive and not breathing.

-If you have access to any form of personal protective equipment (PPE) such as a face mask, gloves or an apron, make sure you are wearing it.
+If you have access to any form of personal protective equipment (PPE) such as a face mask, gloves or an apron, put them on.

 If someone is not moving and does not respond when you call them or gently shake their shoulders, they are unresponsive.